keithmancuso/craft-json-expand/Readme.md

 ### Action Url

-you can also call up all the elements in a section direction by using the action url
+you can also call up all the elements in a section directly by using the action url

     /actions/jsonExpand/sections/query?sectionId=4

-where the sectionId the id of the section whose entries you want to grab
+where the sectionId the id of the section whose entries you want to grab.

+Hope to add more filtering options to the action urls shortly.

 ## TODO